-The dietary education became complex in the absence of low-FODMAP diet food lists available in United States (and Europe).
-Also, the FODMAP content in food products may differ from country to country and the patient’s cultural dietary preferences[47,48].
+Dietary education became complex in the absence of low-FODMAP diet food lists available in the United States (and Europe).
+Also, the FODMAP content and the patient’s cultural dietary preferences in food products may differ from country to country[47,48].
 McMeans et al[47] analyzed three low-FODMAP dietary guidance food lists, available on the internet since May 2015, which contained more than 150 specific food items and dietary recommendations.
 They were classified into three categories: full restriction (not allowed at all), partial restriction (small amount allowed) and no restriction.
-The conclusion was that the lists are often discordant (lack of overlap in > 50%) and the lists do not provide guidance on how to combine foods with FODMAP content from different categories.
+The conclusion was that the lists are often discordant (lack of overlap in > 50%), and the lists do not provide guidance on how to combine food with FODMAP content from different categories.
 Food products with high and low FODMAP content, more frequently consumed by children, are displayed in Table 1[47].

 WHAT IS A LOW-FODMAP DIET?

-The low FODMAP diet involves three phases: a strict low FODMAP diet for the first 2-6 wk, followed by a reintroduction phase in the following 6-8 wk, then the individualized diet phase, which implies the consumption of well tolerated foods for longer periods of time[49].
+The low FODMAP diet involves three phases: a strict low FODMAP diet for the first 2-6 wk, followed by a reintroduction phase in the following 6-8 wk, then the individualized diet phase, which implies the consumption of well-tolerated food for longer periods of time[49].

-Despite the extensive data outlining the restriction of FODMAP (first phase) and the symptomatic benefits in adult patients with IBS in approximately 70%-86% of the cases[50,51], few studies on pediatric population were published[37,52].
-In 2015, Chumpitazi et al, evolving from a pilot study[37] and starting from the idea that the low FODMAP diet can ameliorate the gastrointestinal symptoms in adults with IBS within 48 hours, conducted and published the results of a randomized clinical trial of a low FODMAP diet in children with IBS[52].
-They enrolled 52 children, aged 7-17 years, with IBS that met the Rome III criteria for pediatric IBS.
-The patients ingested their usual diet in the first 7 days, named the baseline period.
+Despite extensive data outlining the restriction of FODMAP (first phase) and the symptomatic benefits in adult patients with IBS in approximately 70%-86% of cases[50,51], few studies on the pediatric population have been published[37,52].
+In 2015, Chumpitazi et al[37], evolving from a pilot study and starting from the idea that the low FODMAP diet can ameliorate the gastrointestinal symptoms in adults with IBS within 48 hours, conducted and published the results of a randomized clinical trial of a low FODMAP diet in children with IBS[52].
+They enrolled 52 children with IBS, aged 7-17 years, who met the Rome III criteria for pediatric IBS.
+The patients ingested their usual diet in the first 7 d, named the baseline period.
 Following the baseline period, the children were provided with either a low FODMAP or a typical American childhood diet (TACD) for 48 h, and then they returned to their habitual diet for 5 d (wash-out period) before crossing over.
-Thirty-three children completed both arms of the crossover trial and were found to have fewer daily abdominal pain episodes during the low FODMAP diet as compared to the TACD and the baseline[52].
+Thirty-three children completed both arms of the crossover trial, and were found to have fewer daily abdominal pain episodes during the low FODMAP diet as compared to the TACD and baseline[52].

 In the past years, microbiome studies and metabolite profiling became intensively researched[53].
 In a pediatric study, Chumpitazi et al[52] evaluated if gut microbiome biomarkers at baseline could predict the response to a low-FODMAP diet, based on the frequency of the abdominal pain.
-They concluded that the responder group (subjects with ≥ 50% decrease in the intensity of the abdominal pain) had an increased abundance of Bacterioides, Ruminococcus and Faecalibacterium prausnitzii on baseline, indicators of intestinal health[52], have a greater carbohydrate fermentative capacity and may serve as biomarker for good responders to FODMAP restrictive diet.
+They concluded that the responder group (subjects with ≥ 50% decrease in the intensity of abdominal pain) had an increased abundance of Bacterioides, Ruminococcus and Faecalibacterium prausnitzii on baseline, indicators of intestinal health[52].
+They also have greater carbohydrate fermentative capacity, which may serve as a biomarker for good responders to the FODMAP restrictive diet.